richer-tan/gitPractice3/README.md

 # gitPractice3
-# Our third git practice.
+# Changing on feature branch